By: Chris ⎜ Last updated

 The maths: A 48-hour visit at 2026 prices

 This is based on our 2 Days in Bergen itinerary, which runs for 2 packed days and covers Fløyen, Bryggen, KODE, Ulriken, and either Gamle Bergen or Troldhaugen.
-The 48 hour card is 500 NOK and the potential savings depends on the season.
+The 48 hour card is 500 NOK and the potential savings depends, as mentioned, on the season.

 Summer (May through September)

-Without the card, you're paying individually for the Bybanen from the airport (NOK 51), a Fløibanen return (NOK 200 to 220), Bryggens Museum (NOK 170), KODE (NOK 200), a couple of bus rides across the two days (NOK 51 each), Bybanen to the Ulriken area (NOK 51), transport to Gamle Bergen or Troldhaugen (NOK 51), and the Bybanen back to the airport (NOK 51).
+Without the card, you're paying individually for the Bybanen from the airport (NOK 51), a Fløibanen return (NOK 200 to 220), Bryggens Museum (NOK 170), KODE (NOK 200), Bybanen to the Ulriken area (NOK 51 each way), transport to Troldhaugen (NOK 51 each way), and the Bybanen back to the airport (NOK 51).
 That puts you somewhere around NOK 900 for one person.

-With the card, all transport drops to zero.
+With the card, all transport is included.
 Fløibanen costs NOK 100 instead of NOK 200.
 KODE costs NOK 150 instead of NOK 200.
-Bryggens Museum and Gamle Bergen are free.
+Bryggens Museum is free.
 Your total is the NOK 500 card plus around NOK 250 in discounted attractions, roughly NOK 750.

 Summer saving: around NOK 150 per person.
-The saving is real but tight.
+The saving is real but tight, and assumes 2 packed days with several museums.
 Drop a museum from the plan and you barely break even.
 You need to be visiting multiple sites per day to come out ahead.
-If your plan is mostly hiking and eating, and a few museums, individual tickets will be cheaper.

 Winter (October through April)

 Winter therefore flips the equation.
-Since KODE, VilVite, and the Bergen Aquarium are all fully covered by the card, you can recoup the cost within a single morning of sightseeing.
-But the winter card comes with catches that are easy to walk into unprepared.
-Opening hours shrink across the board, with some museums only running from late morning to mid-afternoon, and a lot of institutions close on Mondays entirely.
-KODE shifts to a Tuesday-through-Sunday schedule from mid-September to mid-May.
-VilVite closes Mondays in winter.
+Since KODE, VilVite, and the Bergen Aquarium are all fully covered by the card, you can recoup the cost of the card with the airport transfer and a couple of museums.
+But you need to be aware that opening hours shrink for most attractions, with some museums only running from late morning to mid-afternoon, and a lot of institutions close on Mondays entirely.
+KODE is open Tuesday-through-Sunday from mid-September to mid-May.
+VilVite also closes on Mondays in winter.
 The University Museum is closed Mondays year-round.

 The Hanseatic Museum (Finnegården) on Bryggen is closed for a major foundation restoration until 2027.
-Everything has moved to the Schøtstuene assembly rooms nearby, the 16th-century banquet halls where Hanseatic merchants held meetings and shared meals.
-Worth seeing with the guided tour (included in the ticket), but the cramped merchant living quarters inside Finnegården, which is what most people picture when they think of the Hanseatic Museum, are behind scaffolding.
+Everything has moved to the Schøtstuene assembly rooms nearby.
+You can see it on a guided tour (included in the ticket), but the cramped merchant living quarters inside Finnegården, which is what most people picture when they think of the Hanseatic Museum, are closed.

 Troldhaugen, Edvard Grieg's lakeside villa, is closed for renovation until summer 2026.
 The concert hall, exhibition centre, café, and grounds are still open, but the villa itself is the reason most people make the trip.
-Getting out there takes close to an hour round-trip on the Bybanen plus an uphill walk, so check whether it's reopened before committing that time.
+Getting out there takes close to an hour round-trip on the Bybanen plus an uphill walk, so check whether it's reopened before going.

-KODE Lysverket (KODE 1) is closed for renovation with a summer 2026 reopening target.
-KODE 3 (Rasmus Meyer) is the one you want anyway for the Munch collection and golden-age Norwegian art, and your ticket still covers KODE 2, 3, and 4.
+KODE Lysverket is closed for renovation targeting a reopening before summer 2026.
+KODE Rasmus Meyer is the one you want to visit anyway for the Munch collection and golden-age Norwegian art, and your ticket still covers all the other KODE museums.

-If you're stepping off a cruise ship for half a day, walking Bryggen and riding the funicular, the funicular discount alone doesn't come close to covering even a 24-hour card.
+If you're stepping off a cruise ship for half a day, walking Bryggen and riding the funicular, there is absolutely no use for the Bergen Card.

-Same goes for an outdoor-focused visit.
-If you're spending the day on the Vidden trail between Ulriken and Fløyen, or running the Sherpa Steps, you're on free public trails where the card does nothing for you.
+The same if you plan to spend most of the time outdoor hiking.
+If you're spending the day on the Vidden trail between Ulriken and Fløyen, or hiking the Sherpa Steps on Ulriken, the card has no value.

 Beyond the City Centre: Regional Transport

 The card covers all Skyss buses across Vestland county, not just the city centre routes.
-For a standard two-day visit this mostly means convenient rides to Gamle Bergen and around the harbour neighbourhoods, but for longer stays with a 72 or 96-hour card, the regional reach gets more useful.
+For a standard two-day visit this mostly means convenient rides to Gamle Bergen, Ulriken, Troldhaugen and around the harbour neighbourhoods, but for longer stays with a 72 or 96-hour card, the regional reach gets more useful.

 Bus 930 runs from Bergen Bus Station to Odda, three hours south, with a ferry crossing between Tørvikbygd and Jondal that's part of the Skyss network and covered by the card.
 Odda is the basecamp for Trolltunga.
 You can't day-trip that hike (10 to 12 hours on the trail), but the card covers the bus fare both ways, which on a multi-zone regional route would normally be expensive.